dmbarbour/glas/docs/GlasDesign.md

 Variant data is encoded by singleton dictionaries.
 For example, a value of `type color = rgb:(...) | hsl:(...)` could be represented by a dictionary exclusively containing `rgb` or `hsl`.
 Symbol `foo` is often shorthand for `foo:()`.

 Glas uses lists for all sequential structure: arrays, binaries, deques, stacks, tables, tuples, queues.
 To efficiently support a gamut of applications with immutable data, Glas systems will represent large lists as [finger trees](https://en.wikipedia.org/wiki/Finger_tree).
+Logical reversal can be supported.
 Glas further uses [rope-style chunking](https://en.wikipedia.org/wiki/Rope_%28data_structure%29) for large binaries to minimize overhead.

 Glas natural numbers do not have a hard upper limit, and do support bignum arithmetic.
 Glas does not have built-in support for negative integers or rationals or floating point or other numeric types, but they could be modeled.
 Note that Glas is not suitable for high-performance numeric computing without *Acceleration*.